 Focus on celebrating the little things.
 Since you can’t see a whale shark on every dive, concentrate on the beauty of everyday life on the reef.
 Find delight in the pattern of local coral or adventure in locating the eye of a tiny nudibranch.

 Diving Tip 4:

 Challenge yourself.
 Set a personal goal to become a Rescue Diver or to learn how to identify fish.
 Getting outside of your comfort zone will give you a sense of accomplishment.
 Think outside the box for an awesome scuba diving career!
-Be sure to be extra safe and use a Dive Computer!
+Be sure to be extra safe and check out these Dive Computer Reviews !

 Dive Tip 5: